Graduation & Commencement

 A student is selected to speak at each of the commencement ceremonies.
 Visit this page for more information about applying to become a student speaker.

-Due to the need to prepare for the next commencement ceremony, we ask that you and your guests exit campus at the conclusion of your ceremony.
+Due to the need to prepare for the next commencement ceremony, we ask that you and your guests leave the Center for the Arts lobby promptly, but encourage you to take photos throughout campus.

 Guest Commencement Day FAQs

 Yes.
 Accessible seating is available.
 When reserving your ticket, please specify ADA accommodations if needed.
 Each ADA ticket will receive a companion seat.
-If all ADA seats are reserved on the online ticket system, call the EKU Ticket Office at 859-622-2122.
-Interpreters are provided for deaf and hearing-impaired guests at each ceremony.
+For deaf and hearing-impaired guests, interpreters are provided for each ceremony.

 Yes.
 Accessible parking is available and will be clearly marked.
-See the parking map for more details.
+The parking map is available online.

 All guests should plan to be parked no later than 45 minutes before the ceremony begins and to be inside the facility 30 minutes prior to the start.
 Graduates can begin checking in 45 minutes before the start of the ceremony.
 Guests are welcome to arrive with their graduate, but only graduates are allowed in the check-in area.
 Please allow yourself plenty of time for arrival taking into consideration traffic and parking.